takuti/takuti.me/_content/en/note/ict-literacy.md

 Therefore, while task-based assessment is definitely a good starting point, it would be pointless without situational validation.

 Whether it's qualitative or quantitative, and task-based or situational, modern society relies heavily on standardized assessments to visualize reality in an objectively sound way.
-The measurement tools eventually enable individual agents to monitor the performance of their actions and make informed decisions on what to do next.
+The measurement tools enable individual agents to monitor the performance of their actions and make informed decisions on what to do next.
 It also helps stakeholders better control quality and prioritize areas of investment.

 In international development, this is often the job of Monitoring & Evaluation (M&E) personnel.
-However, [my experience in Malawi](/malawi) tells me that assessment methodologies are not structured well, especially in emerging domains like ICT, and tools and languages differ depending on a person in charge; officers are busy with going back and forth between fields and meeting rooms, while they make and distribute questionnaires on an *"as-you-go"* basis with little to no consistency and alignment with larger strategic goals.
+However, [my experience in Malawi](/malawi) tells me that assessment methodologies are not structured well, especially in emerging domains like ICT, and tools and languages differ depending on a person in charge; M&E officers are busy with going back and forth between fields and meeting rooms, while they make and distribute questionnaires on an *"as-you-go"* basis with little to no consistency and alignment with larger strategic goals.

 In a reciprocal environment like human society, we cannot optimize things we don't measure.
 And defining the right objective function&mdash;capturing both behavioural and psychological aspects&mdash;is essential for the steady development of any person or organization.